• Skip to primary navigation

 How should I pack the quiche for a picnic?

-If you would like to take the quiche on a picnic, pack it into a cooler box with one or two frozen ice packs to keep it cold.
-If the dish doesn’t fit into your cooler box, cut slices of quiche and pack them into a rigid plastic box first.
+If you would like to take the quiche on a picnic, pack it into a cooler box with one or two ice packs to keep it cold.
+If the dish doesn't fit into your cooler box, cut slices of quiche and pack them into a rigid plastic box first.

 Save for later

-If you would like to make this crustless tomato quiche yourself, why not save the recipe to one of your Pinterest boards so you can find it easily.
+If you would like to make this crustless tomato quiche yourself, why not save the recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

-• Crustless ham and cheese quiche with sweetcorn
+Crustless ham and cheese quiche with sweetcorn

-The recipe
+📋The recipe

 Overhead shot of a crustless tomato and onion quiche.